Exodus-Privacy/exodus/README.md

 You have different ways of setting up your development environment (via Docker or manually), everything is explained [here](doc/install.md).

+## Continuous Integration

+If you are looking for adding εxodus into your CI pipelines, take a look at [εxodus-standalone](https://github.com/Exodus-Privacy/exodus-standalone).

 ### FAQ

 Check the [FAQ](doc/faq.md) if you encounter any problem or need an extended documentation about εxodus.